JetBrains/mps-coderules/docs/content/evaluating.md

 In the second stage the constraints program is executed.

 To begin execution, a *query* is selected, which contains the list of constraints to be activated.
-Query can be viewed as a regular production, which is triggered unconditionally, but no earlier than all headless productions (marked as «on start») have fired.
+Query can be viewed as a regular production, which is triggered unconditionally, but no earlier than all headless productions (internally marked as “on start”) have fired.

 There is a fixed order in which productions are fired on start of program execution.
-First, all «on start» productions are triggered.
+First, all “on start” productions are triggered.
 All constraints activated by these productions are processed normally, and after there are no more productions to be triggered, the query is fired.

 Order of productions fired:
-1. «on start» productions
+1. “on start” productions
 2. query production

 While constraints program is run, it is allowed to report feedback, such as assign calculated types or report problems, using special constructs, that are available as predicates in the body of production.

 For example, type **node** can be assigned to source model location with *set type* operation.
 Essentially, assigning a type node can be understood as a way of annotating source model with additional information, which can then be reused by subsequent invocations of code rules or displayed to the user.

 ![](img/eval-settype-650.png)
 _(example showing type assigned from a production)_

 Failures during constraints program execution are caught with the help of alternative body branches, where those are provided.
 An uncaught failure terminates program execution and is reported to the user.

 In the following example, a potential error is caught in the `else` branch and a corresponding errors is reported.
 Execution of constraints program is not terminated though, so other problems may still be reported.

 ![](img/eval-altbody-650.png)
 _(example of using an alternative body branch)_

 ### User interface

 The user interface is defined by a plugin responsible for particular language aspect.

 ![](img/eval-menu-snapshot.png)
-_(context menu with typechecking actions)_
+_(context menu with type checking actions)_

 ### Activation trace view